 A unique attribute of point-defect nanotransistors is their sensitivity to electrostatic potential within a very small detection volume.
-As such, they are ideally suited for single-molecule sensing applications.
-Recently, point-defect nanotransistor sensors have been used to study biochemical reactions at the single molecule level.
+As such, they are ideally suited for singlemolecule sensing applications.
+Recently, pointdefect nanotransistor sensors have been used to study biochemical reactions at the single molecule level [18, 19]

-Figure 5 demonstrates the use of an AFMengineered point-defect nanotransistor as a singlemolecule sensor.
-The reaction between N-(3-Dimethylaminopropyl)-N'-ethylcarbodiimide (EDC) and a carboxyl group is used as a model reaction.
+Figure 6 demonstrates the use of an AFMengineered point-defect nanotransistor as a single-molecule sensor.
+The reaction between N-(3-dimethylaminopropyl)-N'-ethylcarbodiimide (EDC) and a carboxyl group is used as a model reaction.
 EDC is frequently used to activate carboxyl groups in bioconjugation chemistry, and reacts reversibly with a carboxyl point defect on the CNT sidewall.
-The point-defect nanotransistor was immersed in an electrolyte solution containing EDC (Figure 5a).
-Figures 5b and 5c show the conductance data for a point-defect CNT before and after the addition of 20μM EDC, respectively.
+The pointdefect nanotransistor was immersed in an electrolyte solution containing EDC (Figure 6a).
+Figures 6 b,c show the conductance data for a point-defect CNT before and after the addition of 20 μM EDC, respectively.
 Discrete switching events are observed in the presence of EDC.

-This two-state telegraph noise is believed to reflect changes in the electrostatic environment resulting from the reaction with single EDC molecules.
-When EDC is bound to the defect, current through the CNT is low.
-When EDC releases from the defect, current through the CNT is high.
+This two-state telegraph noise is believed to reflect the fluctuating electrostatic environment as individual EDC molecules react with the carboxyl group on the CNT sidewall [18].